The Kenyan sand boa is one of the most popular pet snakes.

 The easiest way to do this is to keep the snake in a well-lit room, but not directly in front of a window, since this can raise or lower the temperature too much.
 You can also use artificial lighting, if you do not have a room with a lot of natural light. the important thing is that the snake can easily distinguish between day and night.

 Kenyan sand boas are some of the smallest pet snakes and they will never grow big enough to eat rats or larger mice.
 Feed them small mice and nothing else.
-Get frozen mice and thaw them before feeding.
+Get frozen mice like these and thaw them before feeding:

 The mouse should be about as wide as the fattest part of the snake’s body.
 It does not have to match perfectly and can be a bit smaller.
 Feed your snake one of these mice once a week.